 October 2016 Ian Chiu

 These USB drives from Hong Kong-based Zero Basic are made for Mini Cooper fans of which there are many.
-The attention to details of these miniatured Mini Cooper was second to none.
+The attention to details of these miniatures Mini Cooper was second to none.
 Front and rear license plates that read “MINI COOPER” along with working headlight and taillights are visible from a distance.
 Getting even closer, you can see the door handles, windshield wipers and the front grill.

-The undercarriage is also detail-rich, showing outlines of the drive train and spare tyre well.
-Probably the most unexpected detail is found on the rubber tyres.
-The tiny tyres actually have tread on them.
-The only details notably missing are the side and rear view mirrors.
+The undercarriage is also detail-rich, showing outlines of the drive train and spare tire well.
+Probably the most unexpected detail is found on the rubber tires.
+The tiny tires actually have tread on them.
+The only details notably missing are the side and rearview mirrors.

 They are a little too large and may cramp your style trying to plug them into some locations.
-The flash memory is also a bit on the slow on the slow side but not much slower than most people are used to anyway.
+The flash memory is also a bit on the slow side but not much slower than most people are used to anyway.
 They do seem to be built very well and should hold up to being played with and used for a long time.
 Even if the rear cover were to fall off, it would take very little away from this very cute flash drive.

 All in all, just like the car itself, these drives are fun.
 Mini lovers may never store files on these but seeing the headlights flash when plugged in is enough to make almost anyone smile.
 Even without the ability to store data, these are reasonably priced as desk decorations.

 As any child of the 80’s will tell you, that decade was one weird and wonderful 10 years; filled with everything from Reaganomics and Goonies to ultra cool, but now defunct cars.
 The ultimate car to any 1980’s kid has to be the Delorean Motors Corporation DMC-12.